Your Vaughan crews need site-safety and equipment training tracked to expiry, and Moodle thinks it's a school

 Exactly what you get

 A learning system built for workforce compliance: safety and equipment certs tracked to expiry, tied to site and task eligibility, delivered to crews on phones, with the compliance proof clients and inspectors require.
-It connects to the systems that act on training status, feeding eligibility to HR software development and field service management software so an uncertified worker isn't scheduled, and surfacing compliance rates in business intelligence dashboards.
+It connects to the systems that act on training status, feeding eligibility to HR software development and field service management software so an uncertified worker isn't scheduled, and surfacing compliance rates in business intelligence (BI) dashboards.

 How to choose a developer in Vaughan